Finding Your Voice: Tips From a Teen Therapist on How to Talk to Your Teen Daughter & Get Respect

 Gina: Uh?

-Here is the same exchange without mom fishing for dating feedback.
-Instead, she is teaching her daughter to take an initiative with her independent time:
+Here is the same exchange without Mom fishing for dating feedback.
+Instead, she is teaching her daughter to take the initiative with her independent time:

 Mom: I am going on another date with Jeff tonight.
 What would you like to do tonight?
 Stay here or go to a friend’s?